 ATLANTA, GA, September 20, 2013 /24-7PressRelease/

-At Montlick & Associates, complaints about unsafe drivers are common.
+At Montlick & Associates, complaints by people injured in auto accidents are common, and the firm has been helping injured people get the compensation they deserve since 1984.
 Montlick & Associates is an experienced legal firm that handles a wide variety of cases and complaints associated with personal injury, including car, truck and auto accidents, drunk driving accidents, pedestrian accidents, motorcycle accidents, bus accidents, SUV accidents, brain and head injuries, workers' compensation, premises liability, job injuries, nursing home abuse, falls, social security disability, animal bites, products liability and medical malpractice.

 Montlick & Associates provides a free consultation with an attorney to all potential clients.
 Interested individuals can call Montlick & Associates 24/7 at 1-800-LAW-NEED (1-800-529-6333) or use the firm's free 24/7 Live Online Chat at www.montlick.com